• About

 • Lemon juice and zest - Adds tangy citrusy flavor

 • Chickpeas - Chickpeas are not included in classic tabbouleh recipes, but I wanted to make this a more substantial dish, with added protein.
+I use canned chickpeas for convenience, but you can also use dried chickpeas.

 • Mint - Adds minty freshness